jrnn/wackpackr/docs/testing.md

 Classes in wackpackr.io and wackpackr.util packages have extensive unit testing, with near-100% coverage.

+The core compressor classes are also quite well covered.
+The test suite, besides must-have functionality tests, also runs several rounds of compressing and decompressing in turn with random, textual, and image data of various sizes.
+These tests, however, only check that the data decompresses to its initial form, i.e. there are no requirements on performance for a test to pass.

-The core compressor classes also *look to be* well covered, but the tests are currently very, very superficial.
-Also, the helper classes are not tested at all individually, only indirectly as part of the compressor testing.
+Compressor helper classes are not tested at all individually, only indirectly as part of the compressor testing.
 This probably is not an issue?

 There is and will be no automatic testing for anything web/UI related, as these are just nice-to-have features for convenience.

 ### Performance testing

-No systematic performance testing yet...

-The web UI reports some basic metrics (compression rate and time).
-Based on rough, non-systematic observations, Huffman compression performs 4-5 times faster than LZSS, but LZSS can reach better compression rates; as for decompression, on the contrary, LZSS is clearly faster than Huffman.
+As briefly mentioned above, each compressor class is tested for performance as part of the overall test suite — but no thresholds have yet been set in terms of speed and compression rate.
+The tests pass as long as nothing is "lost in translation".

+Though each time running the tests produces a small dataset on performance with different kinds of input and filesizes, I haven't yet collected the data nor done any analysis.
+Based just on casual observation, it is quite obvious that Huffman compression performs often at least 4-5 times faster than LZSS, and LZSS performs somewhat faster than LZW; but on the other hand, LZSS and LZW can at best reach much lower compression rates than Huffman, with LZSS typically outperforming LZW.
+In comparison, decompression is quite fast with all algorithms.

 Through a few rounds of improving the LZSS "longest match search" technique, compression performance has incrementally improved.
 The current version works, on average, 100 times faster than the initial brute-force implementation.

-Idea is to extend this so that results of each compression/decompression test done through the web UI are stored in a database.
-Over time, this would then give some idea of aggregate performance of each implemented algorithm, grouped e.g. by file type.
+LZW decompression has been cut down to 10~20% time of the initial haphazard version.
+In particular, LZW compression needs still to be improved.

 Generally, a somewhat disheartening observation is that most file types cannot be packed any further by wackpackr — quite the opposite, wackpackr actually